Analytical chemists work within many sectors ranging from agrochemical and environmental to pharmaceuticals and public health

 Work experience

 Practical research or laboratory experience is beneficial.
 This can be gained from a year in industry, a summer work placement or an internship with larger companies.
-Search for placements and internships at Chemistry World Jobs.

 Getting work experience helps you to develop your practical skills and build a network of contacts for potential jobs when you graduate.
 However, if you have little or no experience in this area you should still apply for jobs.
-Full training is often available for entry-level jobs and employers will know you've picked up essential knowledge from your degree.
+Full training is often available for entry-level jobs and employers will know you've picked up essential knowledge and laboratory skills from your degree.

 Find out more about the different kinds of work experience and internships that are available.